 You might be nervous about starting and building up your activity, especially if you have not been active for a while.
-You may worry that you are too tired, don’t know how to start or don’t know what is best for you to do.
+You may worry that you are too tired, do not know how to start or do not know what is best for you to do.

 You may also be concerned about injuring yourself.
 But even a little physical activity is better than none at all.
 It can help you feel less stressed and lift your spirits if you are feeling low.
 It will also help you feel more in control, because you are doing something positive for yourself.

 Being active before treatment